ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 - A research team can only call or chat online with a product development team

 For all of these example scenarios, information barrier policies can be defined to prevent people from calling or chatting with those they shouldn't be communicating with in Microsoft Teams.
-Once information barrier policies are in place, when users who are covered by those policies attempt to communicate with others in Microsoft Teams, checks are in place to prevent unauthorized communication.
+With information barrier policies in place, when users who are covered by those policies attempt to communicate with others in Microsoft Teams, checks are in place to prevent unauthorized communication.

 Information barrier policies determine and prevent the following kinds of unauthorized communications: